gainwell-ohio/spbm/docs/UPDL/CNS/opioid_addiction.md

-# Central Nervous System (CNS) Agents: Medication Assisted Treatment of Opioid Addiction
+# Medication Assisted Treatment of Opioid Addiction

 ## Length of Authorizations